Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

-To the best of our knowledge, no previous efforts of formal verification, for any specification of Paxos or variants, reported finding any correctness violations in published specifications or any improvements to them.
+To the best of our knowledge, no previous efforts of specification and formal verification, for any Paxos variant, reported finding any correctness violations in published specifications or any improvements to them.
 However, Fonseca et al.~\cite{fonseca2017empirical} discovered 16 bugs in IronFleet, Verdi, and Chapar~\cite{lesani2016chapar} for distributed key-value stores.
-These include 4 bugs in IronFleet, in the protocol specification and verification tool, 8 bugs in Verdi, in the shim layer modeling, and 4 bugs in Chapar, in the protocol specification and shim layer modeling; no bugs were found in the protocols modeled.
+These include bugs in protocol specification, verification tool, and shim layer modeling; no bugs were found in the protocols modeled.
 11 of the 16 bugs were discovered by manual inspection, even without prior experience of Fonseca with OCaml, the language used by Coq.\footnote{From communication with Fonseca at and after a talk he gave, April 2018.} This helps support both the importance and difficulty of writing good specifications for understanding and manual inspection, as well as formal verification.

 \notes{}

 There are many directions for future research: higher-level specifications of more variants of Paxos and other important distributed algorithms, more powerful optimizations for automatically generating efficient implementations, and better methods for developing automated proofs directly from high-level specifications.